strippedaway/art-upload-automation-scripts-py/README.md

-# Art Upload Automator in Python
+# Form Upload Automator in Python

-This is a collection of scripts to automate a process of uploading artwork in bulk to art platforms.
+This is a collection of scripts to use selenium in python to automate form filling with data upload.

-Using Python and Selenium in order to automate the process of adding artwork into these websites when you have a large amount of works to work with.
 This uses vanilla firefox/geckodriver as the main agent of browsing using a default ff profile to browse.

 In order to use the scripts, you will need to create a